elliotec/elliotec.com/source/posts/2015-09-30-learn-more-by-teaching.html.markdown

 We trick ourselves all the time into thinking we are learning.
 It's quite a conundrum - how can we have a full grasp of an idea when we don't know what we don't know?

 As [Richard Rusczyk says](http://artofproblemsolving.com/articles/learning-through-teaching), "Teaching removes this possibility of self-deceit."
-This happens both by us preemptively gathering more information and knowledge in anticipation of our student's lack of understanding or quesitons, and also by being put on the spot by those which were not anticipated at the time of teaching.
+This happens both by us preemptively gathering more information and knowledge in anticipation of our student's lack of understanding or questions, and also by being put on the spot by those which were not anticipated at the time of teaching.

 Teaching also happens to be an excellent cure for an endemic of the tech world: [Impostor Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).